 As a business owner, you know who your audience is.
 You know what they want from your business and you’ve positioned your brand to fulfill their needs.
 But do you know what kind of marketing content they like to consume?

-To build awareness, it’s fundamental to understand the behavioral patterns of your audience.
-You should have a clear idea about their web browsing habits, their interests, and their overall lifestyle.
+To build awareness, it’s fundamental to understand the behavioural patterns of your audience.
+You should have a clear idea about their web browsing habits, their interests, and overall lifestyle.

 If you haven’t done that, it’s time to get on the train to find what your audience likes.
 You need to point out a few pillars that you can work on for your app marketing plan.
 When you know how to grab the attention of the audience, the rest becomes easy.